Top 7 Ways to Save Money on Car Servicing

 Then let your mechanic know.
 If you have a significant leak be sure to keep an eye on the warning lights on your dash, as can will light up if certain fluids are too low.

-If you were to have a significant coolant or engine oil leak, and kept driving, you could over heat and seize your engine.
+If you were to have a significant coolant or engine oil leak and kept driving, you could overheat and cause damage to your engine.

-Fluids are there to stop over heating or friction so without them it can be quite destructive.
+Fluids are there to stop overheating or friction so without them, serious damage could occur.

 So keep an eye on what may be dropping underneath, actively check your oil dipstick and be alert for any warning lights, should they appear.